Nachoeigu/bcn_restaurant_chatbot/README.md

     -LANGCHAIN_PROJECT
     -OPENAI_API_KEY
     -GOOGLE_API_KEY
-    -REDSHIFT_HOST
-    -REDSHIFT_PORT
-    -REDSHIFT_DATABASE
-    -REDSHIFT_USERNAME
-    -REDSHIFT_PASSWORD
     -WORKDIR

-1) First run the generate_database.py script so you have the database available.
+2) Executes generate_local_database.py.
+This will create the restaurant database for you.

+3)...

-2) In the main file you have the entry point of the process.
+ In the main file you have the entry point of the process.